With Jeff Warren

 You will learn:

-- How to find your own style and form(s) as a meditation guide
+- How to find your own style and form as a meditation guide

-- The basics of trauma-informed mindfulness practice and the limits of meditation; understanding the wider context of mental health and the importance of other approaches and modalities
+- How to respond to and work with common meditation-related challenges.
+This includes the basics of trauma-informed mindfulness, and the wider context of mental health, including the importance of other approaches and modalities

 A Note on Certification

-This is my (Jeff’s) fiercest personal belief, one I’ll defend until my dying day.
+This is my fiercest personal belief, one I’ll defend until my dying day.
 Which isn’t a very meditative thing to say, but then, I’m not a very meditative meditation teacher.
 The good news of this workshop is you don’t need to be!

-About the Teachers
+About the Teacher

-Jeff Warren is a meditation instructor and journalist, celebrated for his accessible and pragmatic style of teaching.
+Jeff Warren is a meditation instructor and journalist, known for his accessible and pragmatic style of teaching.
 He is the co-author of The New York Times bestselling Meditation for Fidgety Skeptics, and founder of The Consciousness Explorers Club, a nonprofit meditation educational group based in Toronto.
-Warren has successfully taught meditation to police officers, young offenders, social workers, and Google executives, among many others.
+Warren has successfully taught meditation to police officers, young offenders, social workers, and Google executives, among others.